The do’s and don’ts to break your dating rut…

 We love confidence and bravery, but it should be coupled with a healthy dose of skill in order to be successful.

 Dating involves human beings, not racked weights!
-As such, whether online dating or meeting women at a speed dating event or in a coffee shop, the whole thing requires special care towards both yourself and the women you meet.
+As such, whether meeting women through dating apps or out and about, dating requires special care towards both yourself and the women you meet.

 We’ve discussed approach anxiety before, both its sources and solutions.
 For the purposes of this article, it’s important to realize the risks of a “Just do it” mentality: